cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-* GraphQL is gaining momentum as its community, support and enthusiasm
-  is growing.
-Many GraphQL editors, IDEs and packages are getting
-  added day by day.

 ## Disadvantages of Using GraphQL

-* GraphQL query can get very complex.
-Client may not necessarily know
+GraphQL query can get very complex.
+A client may not necessarily know
 how expensive the queries can be for server to go and gather the
 data.
-This can be overcome by limiting the query depth, recursion,
+This can be overcome by limiting, for example, the query depth
-  etc.
+and recursion.

-* Caching gets pretty tricky and messy in case of GraphQL.
-In REST,
+Caching gets pretty tricky and messy in case of GraphQL.
+In REST, you
-  you can have separate API url for each resource requested, caching
+can have separate API url for each resource requested, caching can be
-  can be done at this resource level.
-However in GraphQL you can have
+done at this resource level.
+However, in GraphQL you can have
 different queries but they can operate over a single API url.
 This
-  means that caching needs to be done at the field level rather, and
+means that caching needs to be done at the field level introducing
-  hence it is difficult.
+additional complexity.

 ## Conclusion

+GraphQL is gaining momentum as growing and the integration into
+services such as Github, Pinterest, Intuit, Coursera,
+and Shopify, demonstrates this.
+Many GraphQL editors, IDEs
+and packages have recently been developed.

-In general there are many reasons to have GraphQL in our software
+In general there are several reasons to use GraphQL due to its
-ecosystem.
-Beauty of it lies in the flexibility and extensiveness it
-provides and also fits well with the microservices architecture which
+simplicity and flexibility.
+It also fits well with the microservices
-many are moving towards.
-Already big players like Github, Pinterest,
-Intuit, Coursera, Shopify, etc. are using it.
-With that being said,
+architecture which is a new trend in cloud architectures.
+With that
-REST APIs still have it is own place and may prove better choice in
+being said, REST APIs still have it is own place and may prove better
-certain use cases.
-Both REST and GraphQL have some tradeoffs which
+choice in certain use cases.
+Both REST and GraphQL have some tradeoffs
-need to be understood before being considered.
+which need to be understood before making a choice between the one or
+the other.
+Github shows that both can be used.

+### Resources

+* Official documentation of Github API v4 is available at [@github-v4]
+* More GraphQL Python examples available at [@www-howtographql]